 If you want to make affiliate marketing one of the main source of income for your site, then you need an affiliate link management tool.
 ThirstyAffiliates is the best affiliate link management tool for WordPress.
 It allows you to easily add affiliate links, cloak links, auto insert on certain keywords, and even export your links.
 See our guide on how to add affiliate links in WordPress with ThirstyAffiliates.

 Sometimes you need to display or hide a widget on certain pages.
-Display Widgets allows you to easily show or hide widgets on selected pages and posts.
-You can even show widgets only to logged in users and hide for everyone else.
+Widget Context allows you to easily show or hide widgets on selected pages and posts.
+You can even show or hide widgets on front, archive, or category pages.
 Take a look at this tutorial on how to show or hide widgets on specific WordPress pages.

 Due to configuration settings on some WordPress hosting providers, your WordPress emails may not get delivered.
 To solve this problem you would need WP Mail SMTP plugin.
 It allows you to use an SMTP server to send your WordPress emails instead of PHP’s mail() function.
 You can even use Gmail’s SMTP server to send your WordPress emails.